Time: 11:00 - 11:50 a.m., MWF

 Place: Room A6, ASCN Bldg.

 AIMS: This course aims to provide a training ground for the development of presentation and critical reading skills.
-Students will present key scientific papers selected by the instructors from the Hormone Signaling and the Ion and Solute Transport research fields.
+Students will present key scientific papers selected by the instructors from the Hormone Signaling research field.
 Learning to critically read, evaluate and present a research paper is an essential skill for a successful career in science.
 In addition, students will become familiar with the research seminar format and will obtain detailed insight into the strategies and technologies used to successfully complete Plant Physiology research projects.

 1. Introduction (approx. 5 min.): Provide essential background information to allow the audience to understand and appreciate the research.
 Why is this important?
 What is the hypothesis that is being tested?

 2. Results (approx 15 min.): Present the essential data (tables and figures) and the methodology used.
 Provide a critical analysis of the results.
 Do the data support the conclusions?
 Are there alternative explanations?

 3. Implications and Future Directions (approx 5 min.): Evaluate the novelty of the conclusions and to what extent they have changed the respective research area.
 Describe some of the logical next research steps.

 The time remaining will be used to provide feedback about the presentation, for group discussion and for a quiz that will include 10 true or false questions about the paper that was discussed.

 GRADING: Grades will be based on the quality of the presentations, and on the exam and quizzes.

 Topic: Plant Hormone Signaling - Dr. J. Smalle (email@example.com)

 |Module I: Introduction to targeted protein degradation|